Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Data availability

-\item Figures S1–S10, which are similar in format to Figure 2 in the main text, but display the best-performing validation fold (based on R²) out of the seven experiments, with and without link assumptions, across the five lead times (24, 48, 72, 96, and 120 hours).
+\item Figures S1–S10, which are similar in format to Figure 3 in the main text, showthe fold with highest performance on the validation set (based on R²) out of the seven experiments, with and without link assumptions, across the five lead times (24, 48, 72, 96, and 120 hours).

-\item Figures S11–S12, which are similar in format to Figure 3a in the main text, showing the frequency of each variable across the best models from all seven cross-validation folds for the experiments with and without SHIPS link assumptions for the target DELV at lead times from 24 to 120 hours.
+\item Figures S11–S12, which are similar in format to Figure 4a in the main text, show the frequency of each variable in the best models of all seven cross-validation folds for the experiments with and without SHIPS link assumptions for the target DELV at lead times from 24 to 120 hours.
 A cutoff of 3 is applied, where predictors are shortlisted if they appear at least 4 times across the 7 cross-validation experiments.

-\item Figures S13–S14, which are similar in format to Figure 3b in the main text, showing box plots of coefficient of determination (R²) values comparing different feature selection methods for Train (Top), Validation (Middle), and Test (Bottom) for DELV at lead times from 24 to 120 hours, with and without SHIPS link assumptions.
+\item Figures S13–S14, which are similar in format to Figure 4b in the main text, show box plots of coefficient of determination (R²) values comparing different feature selection methods for Train (top), Validation (middle), and Test (bottom) for DELV at lead times from 24 to 120 hours, with and without SHIPS link assumptions.

-\item Figure S15, which is similar in format to Figure 4 in the main text, showing box plots of coefficient of determination (R²) values comparing different feature selection methods for the SHIPS+ dataset for Training (Top) and Validation (Bottom) sets at lead times from 24 to 120 hours, with and without SHIPS link assumptions. \end{itemize}
+\item Figure S15, which is similar in format to Figure 5 in the main text, show box plots of coefficient of determination (R²) values comparing different feature selection methods for the SHIPS+ dataset for Training (top) and Validation (bottom) sets at lead times from 24 to 120 hours, with and without SHIPS link assumptions. \end{itemize}

 {S\arabic{table}}

 {S\arabic{figure}}